 Take off at about 01.00 AM or later, depending on the airline, perhaps an additional night will be necessary

 Single supplement: 480 Euro

 Supplementary night in Antananarivo at Belvedere hotel, if necessary due to flight arrival:

 Tariff per person incl. tourist levy and breakfast:

 - Transfers airport – hotel – airport

-- Accommodation based on bed and breakfast in the above mentioned or similar midrange Hotels, on Sainte Marie on half board
+- Accommodation based on bed and breakfast in the above mentioned or similar midrange hotels, except on Sainte Marie: on half board there

 - Parks and reserve fees (Andasibe, Ranomafana)